-Parents and carers have a legal responsibility to ensure that every child of compulsory school age receives an efficient full-time education.
-This must be suitable to the age, ability and aptitude of the child and to any special education needs the child has.
+Parents and carers have a legal responsibility to ensure that a child of compulsory school age gets an efficient full-time education.
+This must be suitable to the age, ability, and aptitude of the child and to any special educational needs the child has.
 For the majority of children, this means regular attendance at school, but some parents choose to educate their child at home rather than at school.

 An 'efficient' and 'suitable' education is not defined in the Education Act 1996, however there are explanations which are usually used.

 'Efficient' has been broadly described in case law as an education that 'achieves that which it sets out to achieve'.

 A 'suitable' education is one that 'primarily equips a child for life within the community of which he is a member, rather than the way of life in the country as a whole, as long as it does not foreclose the child's options in later years to adopt some other form of life if he wishes to do so'.

-- distance or access to a local school
+- distance to, or access to, a local school

 - religious or cultural beliefs